Welcome to the Tastes of India Podcast.

 In Kerala, pickles like lemon achar and Kadumanga Achar (raw mango pickle) are beloved staples during festival feasts such as Onam Sadya and weddings.

-Just like this lemon pickle, kadumanga Achar, for instance,also is a simple yet flavorful raw mango pickle crafted for feasts, ready to enjoy on the same day yet tasting even better after a day or two.
+Just like this lemon pickle, kadumanga Achar is a simple yet flavorful raw mango pickle crafted for feasts.
+It is ready to enjoy on the same day, but tastes even better after a day or two.

 Pickles have always carried meaning in Indian weddings.
 Beyond taste, they represent prosperity, love, and the warmth of family traditions.